-Leaves – The leaves from a flower, bush or tree used to extract dye color.
+Leaves – The leaves from a flower, bush, or tree used to extract dye color.

-Lightfastness – A colors resistance to fading.
+Lightfastness – A color’s resistance to fading.

-Mellowing – When a naturally dyed fiber begins to slightly fade and the initial brilliance of a color slightly lessens.
+Mellowing – When a naturally dyed fiber begins to fade slightly, and the initial brilliance of a color slightly lessens.

 Mordant – A substance used to help dye bind to the surface of a fiber.
-Immersing fiber into a mordant bath before dyeing is used to create durable and longer lasting natural colors.
+Immersing fiber into a mordant bath before dyeing is used to create durable and longer-lasting natural colors.

 Organic materials – A material that has grown from the ground.

 Over-reduced vat – Too much reducing agent has been added to the vat.
 You can add air to the vat by stirring vigorously to rebalance.

 pH – This is a measurement of the quality of a liquid, like water.
-A high pH indicates a basicity and a low pH indicates acidity.
+A high pH indicates basicity and a low pH indicates acidity.

 Root – The roots of a plant.
 The roots from some plants are valuable dye sources.

 Saddening – When a goes from a vibrant color to a more muted color.
-Often this is done using iron water to make a brighter color grayer.
+Often, this is done using iron water to make a brighter color grayer.

 Under-reduced vat – Not enough reducing agent has been added to the vat.

-Vat dyeing – A dyeing technique, used for indigo, that breaks down organic materials in a combination solution to make the organic material water-soluble and work as a natural dye.
+Vat dyeing – A dyeing technique used for indigo that breaks down organic materials in a combination solution to make the organic material water-soluble and work as a natural dye.